 The college also hosts an undergraduate research conference each year where students present their work.

-Black School of Business students have an opportunity to collaborate with professors on projects that make a difference in the real world, whether through Innovation through Collaboration (ITC) Projects or through research projects.
-Students have even created financial literacy video presentations for high school teachers and students on a variety of financial topics.
+Black School of Business students have an opportunity to collaborate with professors on projects that make a difference in the real world, whether through Innovation through Collaboration (ITC) Projects or research projects.
+Students have even created financial literacy video presentations on various financial topics for high school teachers and students.

 - Economic Research Institute of Erie (ERIE), under the direction of Dr. Kenneth K.T.
 Louie